SamStenner/Instant-Face-Unlock/README.md

 Once installed, reboot.
 That's all!
 Note: If the app installs to an SD Card, you need to move it to your internal storage, and THEN do a reboot.

+## Known Issues

+When enabling the 'allow music' exception, some ROM's will unlock regardless.
+It seems to only actually work on ROM's based on LineageOS/CyanogenMod or Resurrection Remix.
+Basically anything with the MediaExpandableNotificationRow.java class in the com/android/systemui/statusbar folder.
+I will get around to fixing this when Oreo is ready and more devestating bugs have been addressed.

 ## Other

 Twitter: https://twitter.com/SamOfStenner